 At least C in each of ENGRD 2700 and MATH 2940.
-GPA ≥ 2.2 in math, science, and engineering courses (both overall and in the term immediately before affiliation).
+GPA \geq 2.2 in math, science, and engineering courses (both overall and in the term immediately before affiliation).
 At least C- in all ORIE courses completed thus far.
 Good academic standing in the College of Engineering.

-Students may major in biological engineering and environmental engineering through the College of Engineering or the College of College of Agriculture and Life Sciences are jointly administered by the College of Engineering and the College of Agriculture and Life Sciences.
+Students may major in biological engineering and environmental engineering through the College of Engineering or the College of Agriculture and Life Sciences (CALS).
+Students who do so through the College of Agriculture and Life Sciences are jointly administered by the College of Engineering and the College of Agriculture and Life Sciences.